AbdelmajidBejaoui/-Esprit-PW-2A24-2026-Stabilis/README.md

 # -Esprit-PW-2A24-2026-Eco-Basket
 This project was developed as part of the PW – 2nd Year Engineering Program at Esprit School of Engineering – Tunisia (Academic Year 2025–2026).
 Technologies: JavaScript, PHP, HTML.

+# Eco-Basket – Farm-to-Table Marketplace

+## Overview
+This project was developed as part of the **PW – 2nd Year Engineering Program** at **Esprit School of Engineering – Tunisia** (Academic Year 2025–2026).

+**Eco-Basket** is a web platform that directly connects local organic farmers with urban consumers.
+By eliminating intermediaries, the platform aims to reduce carbon footprint, promote sustainable agriculture, and provide consumers with fresh, organic products at fair prices.

+## Features
+- **User Authentication** – Sign up / Login for farmers and consumers
+- **Product Listings** – Farmers can add, edit, and manage their organic products
+- **Product Catalog** – Consumers can browse products by category, price, and location
+- **Shopping Cart** – Add products to cart and place orders
+- **Order Management** – Farmers can view and update order status
+- **Search & Filter** – Search products by name, category, or farmer location
+- **Responsive Design** – Mobile-friendly interface

+## Tech Stack

+### Frontend
+- HTML5
+- CSS3 (with Flexbox/Grid for responsive layout)
+- JavaScript (Vanilla JS for interactivity)

+### Backend
+- PHP (Server-side logic and API endpoints)
+- MySQL (Database for users, products, orders)

+## Architecture